MicrosoftDocs/cloud-adoption-framework/docs/get-started/innovate.md

 **Deliverables:**

 - Deploy a first landing zone for initial, low-risk experimentation during early innovation.
-- Develop a plan to refactor with the cloud center of excellence or Central IT to ensure governance, security, and operational alignment.
+- Develop a plan to refactor with the cloud center of excellence or the Central IT team to ensure governance, security, and operational alignment.
 - Timeline risks:
   - Governance, operations, and security requirements for the first 10 workloads can slow this process.
 Actual refactoring of the first landing zone and subsequent landing zones takes longer, but it should happen in parallel with migration efforts.